More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

 1) Organic traffic

-With the KPI "organic traffic", the number of visitors to a page is measured, which get to the website through organic search results .
-As one of the most important key figures, this KPI should not be considered alone.
+The "organic traffic" KPI measures the number of visitors to a page who come via organic search results .
+As one of the most important KPIs, this KPI should not be considered alone.
 For an online store, it is also important to look at the KPI "Conversion Rate".
 Useful questions about this KPI:

 - When (days/months) are the most visitors on the site?